dmaiasil/dmaiasil.github.io/content/events/example/index.md

 #slides: ''

-testimonial:
+## What People Say

-  quote: "Debs’ wisdom and authenticity at the SHPE Convention were truly inspiring.
-Her insights on career growth and navigating challenges resonated deeply.
-This is a talk that stays with you."
+> “Debs’ wisdom and authenticity at the SHPE Convention were truly inspiring.
+> Her insights on career growth and navigating challenges resonated deeply.
+This ia a talk that stays with you.”
+>
-  author: "Darwing Vargas, SHPE 2024 Attendee"
+> — *Darwing Vargas, SHPE 2024 Attendee; Career Assistant, RPI*
-  role: "Career Assistant,  Rensselaer Polytechnic Institute"

 projects: []
 ---